nicolaemmolo/DataMining_Project/README.md

 The project follows the complete Data Mining pipeline, exploring everything from initial data cleaning and dimensionality reduction to advanced clustering, classification models, and explainability techniques.

 ## Project Structure

 The repository is structured around the 5 main tasks specified in the assignment, along with supporting directories for data and utility functions:

 * **`data/`**: Contains the raw and processed datasets (Cyclists and Races) used throughout the experiments. *(Note: ensure data is unzipped here before running the notebooks)*.
 * **`src/`**: Contains a single `utils.py` file with general-purpose helper functions used across multiple notebooks to avoid code duplication.
-* **`TASK1`**: Focuses on exploring data distributions, handling missing values, outlier detection (e.g., using Isolation Forest), feature engineering, and dimensionality reduction (PCA and UMAP).
+* **`TASK1/`**: Focuses on exploring data distributions, handling missing values, outlier detection (e.g., using Isolation Forest), feature engineering, and dimensionality reduction (PCA and UMAP).
-* **`TASK2`**: Applies unsupervised learning algorithms such as K-Means, DBSCAN, and Hierarchical Clustering to group similar cyclists and race profiles.
+* **`TASK2/`**: Applies unsupervised learning algorithms such as K-Means, DBSCAN, and Hierarchical Clustering to group similar cyclists and race profiles.
-* **`TASK3`**: Trains and evaluates predictive models to classify race outcomes or cyclist performances.
+* **`TASK3/`**: Trains and evaluates predictive models to classify race outcomes or cyclist performances.
-* **`TASK4`**: Extracts frequent itemsets and association rules to find interesting relationships between race features and cyclist attributes.
+* **`TASK4/`**: Extracts frequent itemsets and association rules to find interesting relationships between race features and cyclist attributes.
-* **`TASK5`**: Uses explainable AI (XAI) techniques to interpret the decisions made by the classification models and understand the most impactful features.
+* **`TASK5/`**: Uses explainable AI (XAI) techniques to interpret the decisions made by the classification models and understand the most impactful features.
 * **`report.pdf`**: The final comprehensive report detailing the methodology, experiments, and conclusions of the project.

+## Authors

+*
+*
+*